Skip to main content

 Did you know?

-L-Tyrosine is best supported for preserving cognitive performance under acute stress, with multiple military-funded studies demonstrating benefits during sleep deprivation, cold exposure, and multitasking.
+L-Tyrosine is best supported for preserving cognitive performance under acute stress, as demonstrated by multiple military-funded studies.

 Forms of L-Tyrosine